Anne Chrétien Louis de Hell: Early career

 Born in Verneuil-sur-Seine, as a promising young nobleman, he received his first military commission as a sub-lieutenant at the age of six (not totally unheard of at the time) and was sent by his family to a friend at Brest during the upheavals of the French Revolution.
 There, it was considered that it would be safest – and best for his education as a young officer – to send him on a warship.
 In this position as a junior officer, he apparently conducted himself well, and historians of the time as well as family documents praise his skill, intelligence and charisma.
 After rising up to rear admiral rank during the wars of the First Empire, he became commander of the École Navale (naval academy) at Brest (a mostly administrative post, as all actual training occurred at sea), before being named governor of the Isle de Bourbon.

 Isle de Bourbon

 During his short tenure on Reunion, one of his main challenges was to smooth the difficulties associated with the slave emancipation pushed forward by the French homeland.
 As a slave-based plantation-society, there was considerable resistance from the local landholder class, though de Hell apparently enjoyed some success in his transition work.
-At the time of his departure, he had the admiration of much of the local populace, a favor he apparently returned.
+At the time of his departure, he had the admiration of much of the local populace, a regard he apparently returned.
 He is known to have been especially impressed with the Cirque de Salazie.
 The Reunion village of Hell-Bourg is named after him, as is Hell-Ville on Nosy-Be, Madagascar (there is also a gastropod named after him, Strombus hellii, discovered by Kiener in 1843).